riocallos/mobile-app-developer-test/README.md

   - The cart contents should update in real-time when a user adds a product to the cart
   - Cart contents should persist throughout the users session, including on refresh, until the user clears their contents or places an order
   - Each submitted order should have a unique identifier and there should be checks in place to determine if it is unique
   - Upon checkout, the order data should be saved locally to a `.json` file labelled with the  unique order ID e.g `order_2948281.json`.
-Provide a way for the user to export/share that file.
+Provide a way to export/share the generated order json file.

 ## Design
 * The design in provided in this [Figma link](https://www.figma.com/design/I0jus6P2J3mQZGzpSijKJO/Mobile-App-Developer-Test-Screens?node-id=0-1&t=ikwyqODzsw3i9WXU-1)